Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

-The thoracic nerves are the spinal nerves emerging from the thoracic vertebrae.
+The spinal nerves emerging from the thoracic vertebrae.
 Branches also exit the spine and go directly to the sympathetic chain ganglia of the autonomic nervous system where they are involved in the functions of organs and glands in the head, neck, thorax, and abdomen.

 The anterior division of the first thoracic nerve divides into two branches:

-1) The larger branch leaves the thorax in front of the neck of the first rib and enters the brachial plexus;
+The larger branch leaves the thorax in front of the neck of the first rib and enters the brachial plexus.

 The Upper Thoracic Nerves (2nd–6th)